Logiqx/tech-docs/Environments/Containers/Docker/Windows.md

 The Docker engine can be configured on Linux by tweaking `/etc/docker/docker.json`.

 This is done through Settings -> GUI (Advanced) on Docker for Windows.

+### WSL 2 Configuration

+#### Memory

+When I switched to WSL 2 my Windows version was 2004, build 19041.

+The default memory assigned to the WSL 2 Linux VM was changed to [80% of the host memory](https://docs.microsoft.com/en-us/windows/wsl/release-notes#build-19028) in build 19028.

+This is something of an issue on my 16GB machine because WSL 2 assigned 13GB to the Linux VM and [Linux eats RAM](https://www.linuxatemyram.com/).

+A solution to this issue can be found in my WSL [notes](../../WSL/README.md) in the WSL configuration section.

+#### Disk Space

+Details about the virtual hard disks can be found in my WSL [notes](../../WSL/README.md) in the WSL configuration section.

+### Removing Legacy VM and LCOW after switch to WSL2

+Since Docker Desktop 2.2.0.0 / 2.3.0.2 the WSL2 integration is preferable to the traditional VM or LCOW.

+The hard disks for the legacy VM can be found in `C:\%USERNAME%\Public\Documents\Hyper-V\Virtual hard disks`.

+- I removed the legacy VM and the virtual hard disk via the Docker GUI; Troubleshoot -> Clean / Purge Data -> Hyper-V.
+- I removed my old LCOW experiments via the Docker GUI; Troubleshoot -> Clean / Purge Data -> Windows Containers.

+### Bind Mounts - Superseded

+These were a little tricky to get working on Windows since the WSL2 implementation uses bind mounts within Linux.

+The section below provides some basic pointers as to what was required in the way of setup on my Windows machine.

+#### Setup

+##### Windows User

+Create a Windows user called "Docker".

+##### Share C: Drive

+Right-click C: -> Properties -> Sharing -> Share... and give full access to the "Docker" user.

+##### Docker For Windows

+Settings -> Shared Drives -> C, providing the Docker username and password

+##### Anti-Virus Exclusion

+Norton -> Settings -> Firewall -> Configure Public Network Exceptions -> File and Printer Sharing